nick-diazz/nick-diazz.github.io/_pages/about.md

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.
+Nick Diaz is a mechanical engineering student with a focus on innovative design, engineering management, and digital fabrication.
+His academic work includes hands-on projects and coursework that bridge technical expertise with practical problem-solving.

 * Vanderbilt University (Expected Graduation: May 2025)
+  * Pursuing a Bachelor of Engineering (BE) in Mechanical Engineering
-  * BE Mechanical Engineering with a minors in Engineering Management and Digital Fabrication
+  * Minors in Engineering Management and Digital Fabrication

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Experience in microtechnology research, including magnetic artificial cilia for medical devices.
+Skilled in sensor integration, prototyping, and innovative mechanical design.

 * Fused Filament Fabrication (FFF)
-*
-*
-*
+* Computer-Aided Design (CAD)
+* Fabrication Tools: CNC machining, laser cutting, and PCB design (EASYEDA)
-*
+* Programming: Arduino coding, MATLAB
+* Systems Engineering: Strong foundation in modeling, design, and problem-solving

 ## Press